 API Fingerprint Programme

-There have been some incidents concerning falsified APIs (the Heparin case in 2008 being one of the most well-known) and contamination of substandard APIs (e.g. the Sartan case in 2018).
-The OMCL Network has decided – based on those incidents – to continue the programme on surveillance of APIs based on fingerprint determination, which was initiated in 2009.
+After a number of incidents concerning falsified APIs (the heparin case in 2008 being one of the most well-known) and contamination of APIs (e.g. the sartan case in 2018), the OMCL Network decided to pursue the programme on surveillance of APIs based on fingerprint determination, which was initiated in 2009.

-An API fingerprint is a specific analytical profile that includes information on the physico-chemical properties of the substance.
-Fingerprint determination may allow distinction among samples by origin (manufacturer or site), verification of the authenticity of suspect samples and successful detection of falsified medicines.
+An API fingerprint is a specific analytical profile that includes information on the physico-chemical properties of a substance.
+Fingerprint determination can make it possible to distinguish samples based on their origin (manufacturer or site) and be used to verify the authenticity of suspect samples and detect falsified medicines.

 Some pattern recognition techniques have also been used to successfully detect inter- and intra-batch composition variability of APIs.

-Based on the lessons learned from the first three API fingerprint projects, it was recommended to:
+Based on the lessons learned from the first three studies, it was recommended to:

 - perform the lab analysis under constant testing conditions (same laboratory, equipment, method, etc.);